Banks (singer): 2021–2023: Serpentina

 In June 2021, Banks teased a song titled "The Devil" for an upcoming album.
 Written and produced by Banks, with additional production by Al Shux and Jeff "Gitty" Gitelman, the song and its accompanying music video—co-directed by Banks and Jenna Marsh—were released on June 16; it marked her first release as an independent artist.
 On August 25, she released "Skinnydipped" as the second single from her fourth album.
 The song is about "moving onward, finding her self-worth, and no longer drowning in toxic relationships".
-Co-directed by Banks and Michael Stine, the music video features the singer in jewellery from Bulgari's "Serpenti" collection, echoing the snake motif "represent[ative] of rebirth and shedding one's skin" used in her imagery.
+Co-directed by Banks and Michael Stine, the music video features the singer in jewelry from Bulgari's "Serpenti" collection, echoing the snake motif "represent[ative] of rebirth and shedding one's skin" used in her imagery.
 Her fourth studio album Serpentina was released on April 8, 2022.

 In 2022, Banks shared drawings and poems from her book, Generations of Women from the Moon (2019) at UTA Artist Space in Los Angeles.

 2024–present: Goddess anniversary and Off with Her Head

 On September 5, 2024, the tenth anniversary of her debut album Goddess, Banks announced three shows in London, Los Angeles, and New York City at small venues where she had performed when the album was released.
-The shows took place from October 21 to October 25.
+The shows took place from October 21 to 25.
 She also released Goddess: Unplugged featuring acoustic versions of 10 tracks from the album on December 13, 2024.

 On October 18, 2024, Banks released "I Hate Your Ex-Girlfriend" featuring American rapper Doechii as the lead single from her fifth studio album Off with Her Head.
 It was followed by "Best Friends" on November 22, 2024, and "Love Is Unkind" on January 17, 2025.
 Off with Her Head was released on February 28, 2025.

 Artistry

 Banks named Lauryn Hill (left) and Fiona Apple (right) as her primary influences.

-Banks' music has been categorized as alternative pop, alternative R&B, avant-pop, bedroom pop, downtempo, electronic, electropop, hip-hop, pop, R&B, synth-pop, trap-pop, and trip hop.
+Banks' music draws from a variety of genres, primarily electronic music or "electronica", falling under genres such as downtempo, although her music also incorporates various sub-genres of pop and R&B, such as alternative pop, alternative R&B, avant-pop, downtempo pop, electropop, and synth-pop, often with hip-hop undertones.
 Her sound has received comparisons to Ellie Goulding, the Weeknd, and Aaliyah, although she cites Lauryn Hill and Fiona Apple as her biggest influences.
 She says that music helps her release her emotions and, for that reason, kept her music private while she earned her bachelor's degree in psychology.
 Her vocals have frequently been described as "Aaliyah-like", in addition to Billboard noting that "her rhapsodic voice possesses a frail vulnerability and recalls singers like Feist and Erykah Badu."